Slalom Skiing Instructional - Fin Adjustment

 A nice T- handle allen key makes the adjustments much easier, you may need multiple sizes depending on the grub screws for your particular fin & perhaps for the wing.

-OK, so let’s get into the nitty- gritty, here is an explanation of each of the adjustments we can make to the fin & what impact they make on the skis performance.
+OK, so let’s get into the nitty- gritty, here is an explanation of each of the adjustments we can make to the fin & what impact they make on the performance of the ski.
 As so much of the established knowledge has come from the USA, it is standard to speak in inches for fin adjustments.

 Distance From Tail (DFT):

 This measurement is taken from the tail of the ski to the back edge of the fin.
 This should be somewhere in the vicinity of 0.6- 0.9”.
 Moving the fin forward or back effectively makes the ski feel longer or shorter.
 A low DFT measurement (the fin being further back on the ski) makes the ski act longer.
-By increasing the distance of the bindings to the fin means the skier has more leverage, and can therefore maintain more angle out of the turn, making the ski feel faster.
-On the flip-side, though, this longer distance between the bindings and fin mean the ski turns less freely.
+By increasing the distance of the bindings to the fin means the skier has more leverage, and can, therefore, maintain more angle out of the turn, making the ski feel faster.
+On the flip-side, though, this long-distance between the bindings and fin mean the ski turns less freely.

 DFT in brief: If your ski is turning too hard but isn’t accelerating, or isn’t as fast as you would like, try moving the fin back.
 If it is plenty fast, but is not finishing the turn, perhaps moving the fin forward is the answer.